Controversy and Clinical Insights into the Health Effects and Breast Cancer

 He feels that the use of bioidentical hormones with estradiol, estriol, progesterone, and or testosterone in women is essential, whereas the use of testosterone in men is crucial to prevent early mortality.

 Dr. Lee combines functional medicine to determine the root problem with the use of bioidentical hormones to help his patients achieve wellness – along with an emphasis on improving on diet, lifestyle, and nutrition.

 Listen to the interview:

-A great way to kick of Breast Cancer Awareness Month!
+A Great Way to Kick off Breast Cancer Awareness Month!

 It’s the start of Breast Cancer Awareness month, so this Couch Talk interview was very well timed!

 We talked a lot about our own patient and clinical outcomes over our decades of combined practices in using bio-identical hormones to treat hot flashes, depression, anxiety, mood swings, vaginal atrophy and other symptoms commonly seen in menopause.
 We also talked a lot about the confusion relating to breast cancer risk.

 - Why Dr. Lee tells his menopausal patients that menopause itself is a dangerous disease with a higher rate of Alzheimer’s or dementia, heart disease, and osteoporosis…and what he feels they can do to prevent all of this.

 - The importance of both an individual patient’s ability to detox and their current lifestyle (diet, exercise, sleep, etc.) in determining the right menopausal treatment plan for them.

 - Why he doesn’t recommend oral estrogen therapy (Premarin, Prempro) ever be used.